Beyonce dominates Grammy nods; snubbed The Weeknd calls process 'corrupt'

 The Weeknd, in a Twitter post, said: “The Grammys remain corrupt.
 You owe me, my fans and the industry transparency.”

+The Recording Academy’s chair and interim CEO, Harvey Mason, said in a written statement that he understood The Weeknd’s disappointment.

+“We were thrilled when we found out he would be performing at the upcoming Super Bowl and we would have loved to have him also perform on the GRAMMY stage the weekend before.
+Unfortunately, every year, there are fewer nominations than the number of deserving artists,” Mason said.

-The Recording Academy, whose members choose the nominees and vote on the winners, did not immediately respond to a request for comment.
-The academy in June announced tighter rules regarding potential conflicts of interest after claims that the selection process was open to rigging.
+In June the academy, whose members choose the nominees and vote on the winners, announced tighter rules regarding potential conflicts of interest in response to claims that the selection process was open to rigging.

 The Grammys will be handed out in Los Angeles on Jan.
 31, hosted by Trevor Noah.